UNDP-Data/geohub/documentation/docs/visualization/handson.md

 ## Open a blank map page

-To create your own map to visualize, open a new blank map editor in GeoHub.
+To create your own map to visualize, open a new blank map editor in GeoHub from [here](https://geohub.data.undp.org/maps).

 <hidden>